molily/molily.de/_posts/2017-11-25-robust-javascript.md

 When developing JavaScript, a linter is an essential tool for writing robust code.
 If you take one thing away from this guide, let it be the use of a linter.
 It will point out most issues that are described here and much more.

 The most flexible and powerful JavaScript linter is **[ESlint](https://eslint.org/)**.
-It’s written in JavaScript and runs on Node.js.
+It is written in JavaScript and runs on Node.js.

 ESlint consists of a ECMAScript parser (see above) and [numerous rules](https://eslint.org/docs/rules/) that examine the Abstract Syntax Tree (AST).
 The rules search for pitfalls in your code, for deprecated language idioms, for inconsistencies and code style violations.